janernsting/dotfiles/README.md

   * Configure Quiet Days on iOS
 * Mail
   * Autoreply (see below)
-  * Remove work accounts from favourites
+  * Remove work accounts and aggregator/all from favourites
 * AD accounts
   * Renew password to reset password renewal interval
 * Calls